fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 ```
 1. We apply the fce macro to the function, which returns our custom JsonRpcResult (see fce_results.rs)
 2. We specify and the actual method name, which by the way, may deviate from the Ethereum spec's depending on the eth-client provider.
 See eth_filters.rs for an example.
-3. We generate our nonce, aka id, which is based on the nonce counter in eth_utils.rs:
+3. We generate our nonce, aka id, which is based on the thread-safe nonce counter implemented in eth_utils.rs:

 ```rust
 pub static NONCE_COUNTER: AtomicUsize = AtomicUsize::new(1);
 ```
-and provides a safe running counter.

 4. We handle out block_number tag to makes sure it's either a valid (positive) number or one of ["latest", "pending", "earliest"].
 Note that many of the node-as-a-service providers do not provide historical data without users signing up for archive services.
 5. Now we format our params and args into a json-rpc suitable for curl
 6. We finally check our response and return the result